ibm-cloud-docs/AnalyticsEngine/customizing-cluster.md

 {: codeblock}

 **Notes:**
-* If you need to find your UAA bearer token, see [Retrieving IAM access tokens](./Retrieve-IAM-access-token.html#retrieving-iam-access-tokens).
+* If you need to find your UAA bearer token, see [Obtaining the Bearer Token for API authentication](./provisioning.html#obtaining-the-bearer-token-for-api-authentication).
-* If you need to find your space guids, see [Provisioning an Analytics Engine service instance](./provisioning.html#creating-a-service-instance-using-the-Cloud-Foundry-REST-API).
+* If you need to find your space GUIDs, see [Obtaining the space GUID](./provisioning.html#obtaining-the-space-guid).

 ## Customization options

 You can customize the following options:

-- Operating system packages.
+### Operating system packages

 You can install or remove operating system packages by using the package-admin tool.
 The IBM Analytics Engine cluster comes bundled with a utility named `package-admin` that you can use to install or remove yum packages.
 ```
  sudo package-admin -c [install | remove] -p [package name]
 ```
-{: codeblock}

-- Install Python and R libraries.
+### Install Python and R libraries

 There are two versions of Anaconda installed on all nodes:

 * Anaconda with Python 2.7 at `/home/common/conda/anaconda2`
 * Anaconda with Python 3.5 at `/home/common/conda/anaconda3`

 In your script, use commands like:
 ```
 /home/common/conda/anaconda[2|3]/bin/pip install [python or R packages]
 ```
-{: codeblock}

-- Change Ambari configurations.
+### Change Ambari configurations

 Ambari configurations are only applicable for the management node.
 To ensure that these commands run only on the management node, add the following check to your script:

 `if [ "x$NODE_TYPE" == "xmanagement" ]`